sHoskens/gulpinator/README.md

 for this.
 Once I've tested and decided on a technology stack for unit and/or integration tests, I'll start automating it in here.

-###CMS integration
-Currently, Gulpinator has just been tested for stand-alone, small web application.
-I'd like to check out what's necessary to integrate it seemlessly in the CMS' currently used by my team.
-(Kunstmaan CMS and Sails.js)

 ###Add HTML templating support
 Add support for several HTML templating preprocessors, like Jade, Mustache, Handlebars,...